cspannos/loom-plasma-cash/notes.md

 	- exits;
 	- challenges;

-- Provide overview of how to install Loom's Plasma-CLI;
+- Provide overview of using Loom's Transfer Gateway;

-- Show how to use Plasma-CLI to deposit, transfer, withdraw, and exit coins;
+- Show how to use deposit, transfer, withdraw, and exit coins;

 - Review differences/trade offs between Loom's Plasma Cash and other implementations by OmiseGo and Plasma Group;

 - Where is Plasma Cash live?
 What is it doing in the wild?
 Plasma Cash on Loom's dAppchain;

+# Draft

+Plasma is a layer two scaling technology that....

+Plasma Cash is a contsruction designed to overcome the problems with with Merkle Tree growth...
+It does so by using sparse Merkle trees.
+Sparse Merkle trees have the added benifit of...

+The Loom Network Plasma implementaion ....

+The flow of the Loom's implementation is...
+Ethereum chain, Oracle, Plasma chain

+In this design users can

+deposit, transfer, withdraw, and exit coins;

+Let's walk through these....

+These steps assume that you have:

+1)

+2)

+3)

+4)